Do I have to pay ‘side hustle tax’ when I sell items online?

 What is the Trading Allowance?

-All sellers are granted a £1,000 tax-free allowance for ‘trading income’.
+All sellers have a £1,000 tax-free allowance for ‘trading income’.
 So if all your trading income is below this threshold, you won’t need to tell HMRC and fill in a Self Assessment tax return.

 For example, if you’ve sold a pair of unwanted shoes for £50 and bought some games from a car boot and resold them for profit for £100, then the total of your trading and casual income is £150.